kaizhu94/Kai_Zhu_JS_Project/README.md

 In addition to the entry file, the following scripts are employed to support the game implementation:
 * game.js: this script will handle the logic for start the game and reset the game.
-* player.js: this script will handle the logic for the puzzle of the player.
+* player.js: this script will handle the logic for the player.
+* puzzle.js: this script will handle the logic for the puzzle.

 ***